 This study also addressed a knowledge gap regarding a dearth of evidence investigating potential differential effects of physical activity on certain aspects of mental health and well-being across the adult lifespan.
-Evidence indicated that young and middle-aged adults may experience greater benefit for their overall mental health from physical activity engagement in comparison to older adults.
+Evidence indicated that young and middle-aged adults may experience greater benefits for their overall mental health from physical activity engagement in comparison to older adults.
 It should be noted that adults 85+ years of age appear to be an exception; however, this group also had the largest confidence interval likely due to a relatively smaller sample.
-As average levels of physical activity tend to be higher among young and middle-aged adults than older adults [80, 81], a more sedentary lifestyle may be differentially indicative of impairment in this population.
+As average levels of physical activity tend to be higher among young and middle-aged adults than older adults [80, 81], a more sedentary lifestyle may be differentially indicative of impairment in younger cohorts, given the bi-directional nature of the physical activity – mental health relationship [REF].
 Core Cognition, Drive and Motivation, and Adaptability and Resilience followed the same trend as overall MHQ scores, and thus these specific aspects of mental health and well-being may be more amenable to benefits from adopting a more active lifestyle, whereas the other subcategories seem to demonstrate relatively consistent benefits from physical activity across the adult lifespan.
 Finally, differences between inactive and active groups across ages were most pronounced in the 85+ age group as evidenced by the largest average marginal effect across all subcategories.
 This finding makes it clear that physical activity engagement is especially important for maintaining better mental health and well-being in the latest stages of life.

 As the body of literature examining associations between physical activity and mental health continues to grow, it is imperative that researchers adopt statistical best practices that can reduce bias and strengthen our inferences.
 Matching and weighting techniques have received little attention in the fields of exercise psychology and behavioral medicine to date.
 For example, an advantage of utilizing propensity scores over controlling for covariates in a traditional multivariable linear regression is that the propensity model can deal with non-linear relationships between the covariates and outcome, as well as higher order interactions, and the GBM can handle these interaction terms non-parametrically when estimating the propensity score.
 As different propensity score estimation methods may perform differentially based on different assumptions and approaches to handle missing data [57, 58, 60], we utilized several combinations of methods in our sensitivity analyses.
 Our sensitivity analysis revealed minimal deviance in the estimated effects of physical activity on overall MHQ scores across the various covariate adjustment and missing data procedures that were implemented – effect sizes ranged from an SMD of 0.25 to 0.26 Using these various propensity score estimation techniques helped to improve our confidence that the estimated effect was not biased due to misspecification of the propensity model.
 In doing so, these estimates strengthen the inferences we can make about the relationship between physical activity and mental health.
 Though strong causal inferences are not indicated by cross-sectional observations, our results converge with existing intervention studies [22, 82-84].
 For example, previous meta-analyses of randomized controlled trials on exercise and depression found pooled effect sizes ranging from 0.62 to 0.98 [20, 85, 86].
 Compared to previous intervention research, however, our findings may underestimate the true effect of physical activity, yet the size and diversity of our sample may indicate this association is not as strong as randomized controlled trials would otherwise suggest.
-Regardless, the present findings support ADD CLINICAL IMPLICATIONS SENTENCE to wrap up paragraph.
+Regardless, the present findings support and extend the existing literature on the benefits of physical activity engagement across various aspects of mental health.
+ADD CLINICAL IMPLICATIONS SENTENCE to wrap up paragraph.